JanDeDobbeleer/oh-my-posh/docs/docs/segment-nightscout.md

 [Nightscout][nightscout] (CGM in the Cloud) is an open source, DIY project that allows real time access to a CGM data via an HTTP REST API.
-It is used for secure remote viewing of blood sugar data from anywhere...including OhMyPosh segments on the command line!
+It is used for secure remote viewing of blood sugar data from anywhere...including Oh My Posh segments on the command line!

 ## Sample Configuration